Risheit/cscd58-load-balancer/docs/On Implementation.md

 ## `Server`

-The server class sets up a simple TCP server on a given port number.
+This class sets up a simple TCP server on a given port number.

 The server is set up when it is constructed, creating a socket listening to a port.